michielkempen/regex-matcher/readme.md

 # regex-matcher

-This GitHub action matches a string against a regex pattern and outputs its matches according to the JavaScript `match` function.
+This GitHub action matches a string against a regex pattern and outputs its first capture group, if any.

 ## Inputs